Using playing cards to store hidden data:

 To show how abstract the encoding method can become when picking ordered objects to use, here are some other examples:

-Kings and Queens of England ordered by date: From 1066, the first ten monarchs of England, sorted by date, are as follows: William I, William II, Henry I, Stephen, Henry II, Richard I, John, Henry III, Edward I, Edward II.
+Kings and Queens of England ordered by date: The ten monarchs of England after 1066, sorted by date, are as follows: William I, William II, Henry I, Stephen, Henry II, Richard I, John, Henry III, Edward I, Edward II.

 Characters from The Simpsons: Supposing we took a group of Simpsons characters and sorted them alphabetically by first name, we could then encode a number into that too.
 We will start with: Apu, Bart, Homer, Krusty the Clown, Lisa, Maggie, Marge, Nelson, Otto, Troy McClure.